lucaskup/SpectralData/paper.md

 `VizSpectralData` is a web application designed for rapid and easy to use visualization and simple processing of hyperspectral data.
-It is already in use by several researchers and was used in data exploration in many scientific publications such as `[@kupssinsku2021; @taina2021]`.
+It is already in use by several researchers and was used in data exploration in many scientific publications such as [@kupssinsku2021; @taina2021].

-In it present form it allows continuum removal by division as presented by `@clark1984reflectance`, it estimates the continuum of the reflectance spectra using the monotone algorithm proposed by `@andrew1979another` and it allows numeric calculation of derivatives following the method of `@snrd`.
+In it present form it allows continuum removal by division as presented by
+@clark1984reflectance, it estimates the continuum of the reflectance spectra using the monotone algorithm proposed by @andrew1979another and it allows numeric calculation of derivatives following the method of
+@snrd.
 The idea of the application is to provide fast access for simple computations regarding the reflectance spectra without the need of proprietary (often expensive) systems.